 We use the time to compute the reachability tree from a source port, averaged over all source ports, as the benchmark for performance evaluation and comparison.
 For the Stanford and Internet2 datasets, all ports are source ports.
-For the provider-cone dataset, only ports used by the customer AS to reach its direct providers are source ports.
+For the provider cone 1 dataset, only ports used by the customer AS to reach its direct providers are source ports.

-NATs.
-Figures 12(a)-(c) show average tree computation times of Hassel in C and APT for the three datasets versus the number of NAT transformers.
-Forwarding tables of the provider-cone dataset are too big for Hassel in C. Therefore, the average tree computation time is shown only for APT in Figure 12(c).
+NATs: Figures 12(a)-(c) show average tree computation times of Hassel in C and APT for the three datasets versus the number of NAT transformers.
+Forwarding tables of the provider cone 1 dataset are too big for Hassel in C. Therefore, the average tree computation time is shown only for APT in Figure 12(c).

 Note that the vertical axes in Figures 12(a)-(b) are in log scale.
-Average time is measured in milliseconds showing that network verification by APT is extremely fast.
+Average time is measured in milliseconds for all 3 datasets (including provider cone 1) showing that network verification by APT is extremely fast.
 Also the verification time is not very sensitive to the number of NAT transformers.
 APT is faster than Hassel by 2 orders of magnitude for the Stanford dataset and by 3 orders of magnitude for the Internet2 dataset.
 For the Stanford dataset, APT found the same 12 infinite forwarding loops found by Hassel in C. This direct comparison provides validation for APT.